dataplat/docker/samples/compile-go-sqlcmd/README.md

 * clones the microsoft/go-sqlcmd repo
 * compiles sqlcmd to /tmp/sqlcmd

+A similar method was used to compile `sqlcmd` which is not included in SQL Server Edge ARM64 container, as SQL client tools are not available for ARM.

+## get started

 Here's how you make it run and copy the resulting sqlcmd file

 ```